-The NFL logo’s chief visual element has been the shield ever since the league was formed in the 1920s.
+The NFL logo has been the iconic symbol and shield ever since the league was formed in the 1920s.
 The shield, along with the inscription NFL and the stripes and stars of the American flag, has made the NFL logo one of the easiest to recognize.
 And while there have been a few alterations to the elements within the emblem, the overall concept has remained the same.

 The National Football League (NFL) was officially established in 1920, with ten teams participating in the inaugural season.
 After decades of failed attempts, the NFL was the first to establish a national professional football presence successfully.
 Among the founding member teams, only two still play in the league—Chicago Bears and Arizona Cardinals.
 The league currently features 32 teams playing across the four major American regions.

 The NFL logo takes on the colors of the U.S. national flag—blue, red, and white.
 In the 1940s, however, the logo utilized pink for the stripes as well as the ball symbol.
 The stripes were altogether dropped in 1962, making for a less cluttered look.

 The current logotype features a clear custom serif font type.
 The letters are all uppercase, with the “F” stretched further below the other two letters.

 The NFL logo has undergone quite a few changes over the decade in efforts to improve the symbol.
 Compared to the earlier decades, the current logo looks much sharper and cleaner, thanks to several revisions, including doing away with the stripes, reducing the number of stars, and updating the font type.